Boise Airport's Guide For Healthy Travel

 Social Distancing: The Boise Airport has placed signage throughout the terminal reminding passengers to social distance by providing 6 feet of space between themselves and anyone who is not a direct member of their household.
 In high-traffic areas, such as the TSA security checkpoint and baggage claim, the airport has placed markers on the floor indicating where to stand to maintain proper physical distancing.

-Face Coverings: The Boise Airport highly recommends all passengers wear a mask when travelling through the Boise Airport.
+Face Coverings: The City of Boise’s Public Health Order 20-10 requires individuals to wear face coverings that completely cover the nose and mouth in all indoor and outdoor public places.
+Beginning July 4, 2020, the Boise Airport will require face coverings for everyone in the airport.
 Many airlines are requiring passengers to wear masks for the duration of their flight, please check with your airline to be prepared.
 Passengers will also notice Boise Airport employees, TSA officers, airline employees and many other workers wearing masks for the health and safety of passengers, guests, and employees.

 Practice Good Hygiene: The Boise Airport has installed additional hand sanitizing stations throughout the terminal.
 Passengers should wash their hands regularly or use hand sanitizer while travelling.